ProGNOMmers/ruby-rails-documentation/README.md

-# Latest Ruby and Rails documentation
+# Ruby and Rails documentation

-I :heart: the [Ruby and Rails merged documentations on RailsAPI](http://railsapi.com/doc/rails-v3.2.6_ruby-v1.9.2/), but their Ruby and Rails versions are often outdated; I'll try to provide the latest documentation on the [Github pages of this project](http://mdesantis.github.io/ruby-rails-documentation/).
+I :heart:'d RailsAPI: it included the Ruby and RubyOnRails docs merged together.

+But RailsAPI is no more online.
+So this project aims to provide the Ruby and RubyOnRails merged documentations.

-## Documentation
+## Documentations

 ### Ruby / Rails versions

-At the moment, the documentation is about Ruby 2.0.0-p195 and Rails 4.0.0-rc1.
-It will be updated after a Ruby or a Rails release as soon as possible (if I forget to do it, just open an issue and I will provide to update it).
+At the moment, the documentation is about  on the [Ruby 2.0.0-p195 and Rails 4.0.0-rc1](http://mdesantis.github.io/ruby-rails-documentation/).
+It will be updated after a Ruby or a Rails release as soon as possible.
+If I forget to do it, just open an issue and I will provide to update it ;-)

 ### Location

 The documentation is available online [here](http://mdesantis.github.io/ruby-rails-documentation/).
-If you want a local copy, just clone the gh-pages branch (size: ~ 80 MB): `git clone git://github.com/mdesantis/ruby-rails-documentation.git -b gh-pages`
+If you want a local copy, just clone the gh-pages branch: `git clone git://github.com/mdesantis/ruby-rails-documentation.git -b gh-pages`

 ### Differences between the official documentations and this one